Last updated on: June 29th, 2022

 The first two days of absence per year taken for such reasons are paid to employees who have three months of continuous service.

-An employee may be absent from work for a period of not more than 27 weeks over a period of 12 months where he must stay with a relative, other than his minor child, or a person for whom the employee acts as a caregiver, as attested by a professional working in the health and social services sector and governed by the Professional Code, because of a serious and potentially mortal illness, attested by a medical certificate.
-An employee is entitled to an extension of the period of absence under the first paragraph of section 79.8, which shall end not later than 104 weeks after the beginning of that period, if the employee must stay with his minor child who suffered serious bodily injury during or resulting directly from a criminal offense that renders the child unable to carry on regular activities.
+An employee may be absent from work for a period of not more than 27 weeks over a period of 12 months where he must stay with a relative, other than their minor child, or a person for whom the employee acts as a caregiver, as attested by a professional working in the health and social services sector and governed by the Professional Code, because of a serious and potentially mortal illness, attested by a medical certificate.
+An employee is entitled to an extension of the period of 16 weeks of absence which shall end not later than 104 weeks after the beginning of that period if the employee must stay with his minor child who suffered the serious bodily injury during or resulting directly from a criminal offense that renders the child unable to carry on regular activities.
 Act Respecting Labour Standards, §79.8, 79.8.1 – 79.9; Amended by Bill 176 §22 & 23.

 Leave for Disappearance of Child due to Crime